Skip to main content

 Skip table of contents

-Ordering questions evaluate students' ability to put items in sequential order.
+Use the Ordering questions question type to assess students' ability to arrange items in sequence.

-Do not create an ordering question with the list of Options already in the correct order.
-If the student does not need to move any of the items to correctly sort them in sequential order, the assessment system will not recognize that the student has answered the question.
+Do not enter options in the correct order.
+If the student does not need to move any items to correctly sort them in sequential order, the system will not recognize that the student has answered the question.

-The terms you enter in the Options field in Question Setup auto-populate under Correct Answer Setup.
-Here, drag and drop the options into the correct sequential order.
+Terms entered in the Options field are automatically displayed in Correct Answer Setup.
+Drag and drop them into the correct order

 ordering_correct_answer.gif

-Click the + button at the top of the Correct Answer Setup area to enable an additional order that is at least partially correct.
+• Click the + button at the beginning of the Correct Answer Setup area to set up an additional set of acceptable responses to the blanks in the question.

-Click into the percentage field to the right of the additional answer to determine whether the alternate answer is worth partial credit and to set the percentage of possible points students can receive for this answer.
+• In the percentage field, set partial credit and the percentage of possible points students can earn for this answer.

-Once you have established the correct order, choose your Scoring Type for the question.
+After setting the correct order, choose a Scoring Type for the question.

 Exact Match